rosenpin/my-calculator/README.md

 # Ansible Demo Playbooks

-This repository now demonstrates a complete provisioning and promotion pipeline for a Dockerised Flask application that is automatically promoted across **development**, **staging**, and **production** EC2 environments.
+This repository demonstrates a complete provisioning and promotion pipeline for a Dockerised Flask application that is automatically promoted across **development**, **staging**, and **production** EC2 environments.

 ## Infrastructure Playbooks

 - `provision_envs.yml` — creates three EC2 instances (development, staging, production) with consistent settings, security groups (ports 22/80/443), and identifying tags.
 - `deploy_app.yml` — installs Docker, builds the calculator web app image, deploys it as a **systemd**-managed container, and performs a health check that restarts the service if it is inactive.
-- `provision_ec2.yml` — original single-host provisioner retained for ad-hoc demos.
-- Legacy demo playbooks (`setup.yml`, `setup_with_webpage.yml`, `cleanup.yml`) are still available for reference.
+- `service_health.yml` — lightweight playbook that checks the calculator service and restarts it if it is not active (useful for demoing the auto-recovery behaviour).

 **Dynamic inventory:** `aws_ec2.yml` scopes hosts to instances tagged `ProvisionedBy=ansible-calculator` and automatically groups them by the `Environment` tag (development/staging/production).